 The grounds for cessation of refugee status and subsidiary protection status are those listed in Articles 11 and 16 of the recast Qualification Directive.

 The Migration directorate can start the cessation procedure if it becomes aware that grounds for cessation exist.
 The Migration directorate notifies the beneficiary of international protection in writing about the start of the procedure and grounds for it.

 Before making the decision, the Migration directorate needs to enable the beneficiary to present reasons against the cessation of the international protection in a personal interview.
 The beneficiary can also file an application for judicial review against the decision before the Administrative Court in 15 days.
 The application has suspensive effect.

 There is no systematic review of protection status in Slovenia.
 Apart from cessation due to acquisition of Slovenian citizenship, cessation is rarely applied in practice.
 In 2019, only one person’s application to renew subsidiary protection was rejected.
 In 2021, 1 application to renew subsidiary protection was rejected.

-In 2021, cessation decisions were issued in 5 cases due to the acquisition of Slovenian citizenship.
+In 2022, cessation decisions were issued in 6 cases following acquisition of Slovenian citizenship.